-Frenotomy is growing in popularity.
-From 1997 to 2012, the number of tongue tie surgeries increased nearly ten-fold, according to a study from Johns Hopkins University researchers.
+Frenotomy surgery is growing in popularity.
+From 1997 to 2012, the number of tongue-tie surgeries increased nearly ten-fold, according to a study from Johns Hopkins University researchers.
 This jump is likely unwarranted.
 “It’s probably being slightly overdiagnosed and overtreated at this point because it is pointed out as a possible barrier to breastfeeding,” says Adva Buzi, an ear, nose, and throat specialist at the Children’s Hospital of Philadelphia.
 “But there are many things that go into successful breastfeeding.”

-A 2017 review article found that there wasn’t enough evidence to conclude whether frenotomy improves breastfeeding, although it does reduce nipple pain.
+A 2017 review article found that there wasn’t enough evidence to conclude whether tongue-tie surgery improves breastfeeding, although it does reduce nipple pain.
 In fact, nipple pain is one of the stronger reasons for Buzi to perform a frenotomy.
 There is a large trial currently investigating the link between frenotomy and breastfeeding, and it should eventually offer more answers.

 One of the reasons frenotomies are increasing despite weak evidence is that there isn’t much of a downside to the surgery.
 “The risks are low.
 A little bit of risk of bleeding is really the biggest one,” Buzi says.
-But that doesn’t mean you should charge ahead with it at the first sign of breastfeeding troubles.
+But that doesn’t mean you should charge ahead with tongue-tie surgery at the first sign of breastfeeding troubles.
 Because tongue clipping may not fix your issues.
 Instead, see a lactation consultant first to test if shifting your positioning or any other factor can improve breastfeeding.
 “I personally encourage most breastfeeding mothers to see a lactation consultant,” Buzi says.
 “Breastfeeding is not as natural as some people make it out to be.”

 Parents may schedule frenotomies for other issues, particularly related to speech.
 “It’s not that a baby or a child would not be able to develop speech because of ankyloglossia.
 It would be more like certain sounds or letters wouldn’t be articulated correctly because of limited tongue movement,” Buzi says.
-Parents should only consider frenotomy for speech issues if a child has difficulty talking that can be traced back to the tongue tie.
+Parents should only consider frenotomy for speech issues only if a child has difficulty talking that can be traced back to the tongue tie.
 The risks of frenotomy aren’t higher in older children, though they may need to go under general anesthesia, so don’t worry about waiting to get the surgery.